Spell Capital Partners

-Spell Capital Partners is a private equity firm based in Minnesota that specializes in the management of private equity and mezzanine capital.
-William Spell, the founder and President, founded the firm in 1988, and the firm is one of the oldest private equity firms in the United States.
-Since 2018, the firm has been investing exclusively on behalf of the Spell Family Office.

-Since 1988, the firm has closed over 130 leveraged buyout (LBO) transactions.
+Spell Capital Partners is a private equity firm based in Edina, Minnesota.
+William "Bill" Spell founded the firm in 1988.
+The firm has been investing exclusively on behalf of the Spell Family Office since 2018.
+The firm has closed 41 leveraged buyout (LBO) transactions since 1988.

-Spell Capital historically has managed both private equity and mezzanine capital.
+The firm historically has managed both private equity and mezzanine capital.
 The private equity group focuses on acquiring majority control interests in industrial manufacturing companies, while Spell Capital Mezzanine provides subordinated debt and non-control equity ownership to businesses in a variety of industries.
-During the summer of 2022, as part of Mr. Spell's succession planning strategy, the mezzanine group was sold to the partners and employees that managed that group.
+During the summer of 2022, as part of Mr. Spell's succession planning strategy, the mezzanine group was sold to the partners and employees who managed that group.

-Currently, Spell Capital has approximately $1.2 billion of assets under management (AUM), and manages ten portfolio companies owned by the Spell Family Office and four on behalf of Spell Capital Partners Fund V (a 2016 vintage fund).
+Currently, the firm has $700 million of assets under management (AUM), and manages seven portfolio companies owned by the Spell Family Office and three on behalf of Spell Capital Partners Fund V (a 2016 vintage fund).